smnfouladi/Parkinson_Classification/README.md

 # Parkinson_Classification
-Deep learning networks for Classification Parjinson and Healthy Controls
+Deep learning Networks and Machine Learning Classifiers for Classification of Parkinson and Healthy Controls Using Recorded Vowels